What You'll Learn

 The Radiologic Science Management option requires registration through the ARRT with good standing.
 The BS degree in Health Care Management, Radiologic Science Management Option is fully online with no requirement to come to campus and does not require clinical practice involving patient contact.

-Oregon Tech’s B.S. in Health Care Administration has received specialized accreditation through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Oregon Institute of Technology has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+See additional information regarding the accreditation and public disclosures.

 Courses vary depending on options.
 For example the Administration option curriculum contains business and communication requirements, the Clinical option features human anatomy and physiology, and the Radiologic Science Management option includes courses in communication and health care management.
 Below are a few of the classes from the various options available in the Health Care Management program.